JiangYingEr/LoopGen/Experiment/AmplificationEffect/readme.md

 ### 3.2 non-looping DoS

 normalDoS.pcap uses 10.0.0.2 as the dst-IP, which will not be looped.
+The example speed is 15000 pps, you can change it at will.

     mininet> xterm h1

-    h1>  tcpreplay -i eth0 -p 300 -l 0 normalDoS.pcap
+    h1>  tcpreplay -i eth0 -p 15000 -l 0 normalDoS.pcap

 ## 4. Change topoloy